BenTaylor25/PolyglotQuiz/Fuze4NS/README.md

 But then I decided to do it anyway :)

-If you want to see what Fuze4NS is really capable of, I highly recommend checking out the [Fuze Arena YouTube Channel]("https://youtube.com/@FUZEArena").
+If you want to see what Fuze4NS is really capable of, I highly recommend checking out the Fuze Arena YouTube Channel: https://www.youtube.com/@FUZEArena.